Why become a Trustee?

 We work to make the Orienteering Foundation well organised, known and respected; to raise funds; and to use those funds to support deserving people and projects to develop orienteering.
 Examples of this work are our Newsletter and a promotional awareness card distributed at the JK; the announcement of our 1% Legacy Programme; and our support for JROS (Junior Regional Orienteering Squads) and in assisting financially with the development of orienteering in Universities - these support situations require Trustees to assess grant applications as part of the role, and sometimes to advise potential grant applicants.
 However, Trustees are not expected to seek donations from current or potential donors.

-Each year, the Board meets by four telephone conference calls and a couple of face to face meetings as we want a wide geographic representation from the orienteering community.
+Each year, the Board meets by four video conference calls and a couple of face to face meetings as we want a wide geographic representation from the orienteering community (through 2020 all meetings have been remote video conferences).
 The Board is small which gives everyone a chance to contribute and our meetings are positive and always interesting.
 There is also usually discussion by email between meetings, making them more efficient and allowing Trustees to put in their ideas and opinions in their own time.

 We encourage Trustees to be active in their own areas, taking on an Ambassadorial role for their Association to ensure people know what great work we are doing and gathering feedback to make sure our contributions stay relevant.

-To complement our existing Trustees we would welcome expressions of interest in becoming a Trustee from people in the following Associations:
+To complement our existing Trustees and Ambassadors (see Getting in Touch) we would particularly welcome expressions of interest in becoming a Trustee from people in the following Associations:

 - North West